 A refund of all semester tuition and other mandatory fees is made in the event of death of a student any time during an academic semester.
 (BR Minutes, 1979-80, p.
 61; 1986-87. pp. 24-25; 1995, 6.
 246).

-Refunds are not issued for a reduction in class load after the first day of classes.
+Refunds are not issued for a reduction in course load after the first day of class.

 Excess Financial Aid Refunds

 Fort Valley State University has partnered with BankMobile Disbursements to manage student and parent refund processing.
 Visit this link for more information.